frantisekfery/scala-excercise/src/main/resources/theory/Databases.md

 data will be accessed.
 If the sharding key is poorly chosen, you may face an expensive operation to repartition your data later. **Best Ways to Sort**: You have to figure out the best way to sort the clothes into boxes (data into servers) from the start, or you'll have a hard time later.
-3) **Complicated Queries**: Some queries that used to be straightforward become complicated or slower, if they need to join or aggregate data from multiple shards. **Harder to Find Specific Outfit**: Finding an outfit that uses pieces from different boxes (a query requiring data from multiple shards) is harder and slower.
+3) **Complicated Queries**: Some queries that used to be straightforward become complicated or slower if they need to join or aggregate data from multiple shards. **Harder to Find Specific Outfit**: Finding an outfit that uses pieces from different boxes (a query requiring data from multiple shards) is harder and slower.
 4) **Increased Management Overhead**: Sharding comes with the overhead of managing multiple shards, maintaining